 Working on Hive Replication for the past 1.5 years, building an effective, easy to use, replication/DR solution.
 In previous life i have built/managed the Data platform pipelines for a AdTech company.

-Barbara Eckman is a Principal Data Architect at Comcast.
+Barbara Eckman is a Principal Software Architect at Comcast.
 She leads data governance for an innovative, division-wide initiative comprising near-real-time ingesting, streaming, transforming, storing, and analyzing Big Data.
 Barbara is a recognized technical innovator in Big Data architecture and governance, as well as scientific data and model integration.
 Her experience includes technical leadership positions at a Human Genome Project Center, Merck, GlaxoSmithKline, and IBM.
 She served on the IBM Academy of Technology, an internal peer-elected organization akin to the National Academy of Sciences.

 Product Designer behind Metron Investigator, Streaming Analytics Manager, and the new Kafka product.